SSWConsulting/SSW.Rules.Content/rules/make-sure-that-the-test-can-be-failed/rule.md

 :::

-In this case, the test will fail because the `IsPositive` behavior is incorrect and `Sum` is missing it's implementation.
+In this case, the test will fail because the `IsPositive` behavior is incorrect and `Sum` is missing its implementation.

 You should do mutation testing to remove false positive tests and test your test suite to have more confidence.
 Visit the Wiki for more information about [Mutation Testing](https://en.wikipedia.org/wiki/Mutation_testing)